acoustic-content-samples/sample-wp-wch-asset-palette/README.md

 # WordPress integration with IBM Watson Content Hub

-This plugin provides a installable plugin for [wordPress](https://wordpress.org/) which integrate with IBM Watson Content Hub.
+This plugin provides an installable plugin for WordPress which integrates with IBM Watson Content Hub.
 The main goal of this plugin is to show how simple both technologies could get combined.
 It allows to use the palette for selecting published content into a blog or page.

 ## Pre-requisites
 There is no known pre-requisite, but this module was mainly tested on